Damp and Mould policy

 The aim of this policy is to proactively manage the potential risks and promptly diagnose and prevent issues which may arise from damp and mould in Riverside properties, including communal areas; committing to meeting the needs of Riverside customers and providing homes that are safe, warm, and dry.

-Through this policy, Riverside will establish appropriate processes, guidance, and knowledge to ensure all Riverside properties are well maintained and free of damp and mould that could risk the health and safety of customers living in homes or buildings owned or managed by Riverside and its subsidiaries.
+Through this policy, Riverside will establish appropriate processes, guidance, and knowledge to ensure all Riverside properties are well-maintained and free from damp and mould that could risk the health and safety of customers living in homes or buildings owned or managed by Riverside and its subsidiaries.

-This policy also sets out how Riverside will support our customers to minimise the risk of damp and mould occurring and report it where there is evidence of its presence, this will also ensure that The Riverside Group meets its legal, contractual, regulatory and statutory obligations.
+This policy also sets out how Riverside will support our customers to minimise the risk of damp and mould occurring and report it where there is evidence of its presence, this will also ensure that The Riverside Group meets its legal, contractual, regulatory and statutory obligations as a landlord.

 2. Scope